-After several years of focus group meetings, feasibility studies, and minor marketing efforts - city staff is still working to build a strong enough coalition to finance and operate a stand-alone kitchen incubator.
-A partnership is being formed with Pitt Community College to provide Safe-Serv classes and a rental of commercial grade kitchen space which will be located in the facility to small kitchen entrepreneurs.
+After several years of focus group meetings, feasibility studies, and minor marketing efforts - city staff is still working to build a strong enough coalition to finance and operate a stand-alone incubator.
+However, in recent months, staff has identified an alternative solution.
+This solution ties together two (2) separate initiatives that the Community Development Department has already researched.